mmore500/waves/blog/_posts/2020-07-29-StephanieZendejo-blogpost.md

 > Changelog?
 Huh?
 An introduction to MABE and the problem can be found [here!](https://szendejo.github.io/waves/blog/Team-MABE.html)

 # My Approach To The Changelog Problem
-The parent genome is represented as a **std::vector** of sites.
-Each site in the parent genome contains a numeric value that is represented as a **std::byte** in memory.
-The position of the site in the parent genome is the **index**.
-A changelog is represented as an **ordered std::map<size_t, Site>**.
-Size_t is the index of the site mutated, and Site is the struct to contain the mutated site's information.
-The Site struct identifies what type of mutation has been applied to the site, and what the new value is (if applicable).
+The parent genome is represented as a `std::vector` of sites.
+Each site in the parent genome contains a numeric value that is represented as a `std::byte` in memory.
+The position of the site in the parent genome is the `index`.
+A changelog is represented as an `ordered std::map<size_t, Site>`. `size_t` is the index of the site mutated, and Site is the struct to contain the mutated site's information.
+The `Site` struct identifies what type of mutation has been applied to the site, and what the new value is (if applicable).
 ```c++
 struct Site {
 	size_t insertOffset;  	  // Insert mutation at site